hohaidang/CPP_Basic2Advance/Learning/CMake_gtest/ReadMe.md

 This will automatically download the google test from github.
 Build it with Cmake and link with your current source code via

 file CmakeLists.txt

+## 2. Using CMake UI

+Change attribute to CMAKE_INSTALL_PREFIX to the folder doesnot requires authentication like D:\